 Parental Employment Support Fund and Disabled Parental Employment Support Fund

 The Parental Employment Support Fund (PESF) provides employability support for parents both in and out of work, helping to tackle in-work poverty.
-In Edinburgh, this consists of eight projects delivered by multiple organisations as outlined below.
+In Edinburgh, this consists of four projects delivered by multiple organisations as outlined below.

-Access to Industry – Access DDI
+Access to Industry – Access Data

 Access Data will work with a cohort of Edinburgh parents who have an interest in training or re-training for jobs in the data sector.

 Access to Industry – Access Progress